HomeArticlesWhat is Cross Docking?

 2.1.
 Origins:

-The Cross Docking concept was initially developed by the railroad industry in the United States in the early 20th century.
+The Cross Docking concept was initially developed by the rail transport industry in the United States at the beginning of the XX century.

 2.2.
 Popularization: